Ficool

 Buzz!

-The training room's defensive barrier instantly roared to life, runes lighting up across the walls as it absorbed the violent strike.
-If not for the shield, the entire ground might have been ripped apart by that single slash.
+The training room's defensive barrier roared to life.
+Runes lit up across the walls as it absorbed the violent strike.
+If not for the shield, the ground itself might have been torn apart by that single slash.

-"Congratulations, you've awakened Sword Energy in 3 hours of time.
+"Congratulations.
+You've awakened Sword Energy in three hours.
 You're welcome."
-Grey said with a smirk on his face.
+Grey said with a smirk.

-At the same time, he was sweating slightly, just now if he hadn't dodged, he would've probably gone 6 feet under, but luckily, he managed to utilize his technique in time and changed positions.
+At the same time, he wiped a bit of sweat from his brow.
+Just now, if he had been a moment slower, he would probably be six feet under.
+Fortunately, he had managed to activate his technique in time and change positions.

 He truly appreciated his Instant Recoil Step Technique.